ShannonAI/KNN-NER/README.md

 # kNN-NER: Named Entity Recognition with Nearest Neighbor Search

-The repository contains the code of the recent research advances in [Shannon.AI]().
+The repository contains the code of the recent research [KNN-NER](https://arxiv.org/abs/2203.17103).

 **kNN-NER: Named Entity Recognition with Nearest Neighbor Search**